Police Need Help Identifying Woman Found Unresponsive At Sandy Point State Park

 ANNAPOLIS, Md.
 (WJZ) — Maryland Natural Resources Police need help to identify a woman found unconscious at Sandy Point State Park.

-According to a tweet, police need help identifying the Jane Doe who was pulled from the water at Sandy Point.READ MORE: Maryland Athletics Will Return To Full Capacity For Sporting Events In The Fall
+According to a tweet, police need help identifying the Jane Doe who was pulled from the water at Sandy Point.READ MORE: FedEx Ground To Hire 600 People In Hagerstown

 Officers were called to the state park around 1:38 p.m.
 Sunday.
 When they arrived they learned the woman was pulled from the water and was unconscious.
 She was rushed to an area hospital where she remains in critical condition.